sammler/sammler/README.md

 _sammler_, not Sammler.

 ## Contributing
-Primarily I do - especially at the beginning and in the next months - not expect any participation.
+Primarily I do - especially at the beginning and in the next months - not expect any contributions, and that's fine.
 I might pretty slowly progress on this project, as this is just a private project, only working on it in my free time.

 But stop: You might have similar requirements and interest, so please do not hesitate to [drop me a line](https://github.com/sammler/sammler/issues) and add your thoughts.
+Even if you do not want to actively participate, I am very interested in listening to your opinion and your related requirements.

 Certainly any contribution is highly appreciated and will for sure encourage me to even work harder on this project.

+Let's see, keep fingers crossed, I am curious, too, where this project finally ends up.

 ## Author
 **Stefan Walther**